Baloch Students Organization: BSO – Azad

-Its leader Zahid Baloch was abducted in March 2014.
-His whereabouts are not known.
 29 year-old Karima Baloch, a psychology student, then became the leader.
-Karima insisted that the organization uses peaceful means by carrying out demonstrations and marches.
-It aims to raise the political awareness of the people.
-However, she also added that any struggle against injustice is legitimate, whether "peaceful or armed."
-Malik Siraj Akbar, a Harvard-based political analyst, calls it a "very unique organization that does not have any parallels in Pakistan."
+Karima insisted that the organization uses peaceful means by carrying out demonstrations and marches, and that it aims to raise the political awareness of the people.
+However, she also added that any struggle against injustice is legitimate, whether "peaceful or armed".
+Malik Siraj Akbar, a Harvard-based political analyst, calls it a "very unique organization that does not have any parallels in Pakistan".
 It is one of the very few organizations that have managed to mobilize women at a social and political level.
-In 2016 Karima was chosen as one of BBC's 100 Women.
+In 2016 Karima was chosen as one of the BBC's 100 Women.

-Allah Nazar, the one-time founder of the organization is now the commander of the Baloch Liberation Front, which wages an armed struggle for the state's liberation.
-The former leader Zahid Baloch was abducted in Quetta in March 2014 in front of eyewitnesses by men who arrived in SUVs used by the Pakistan Army.
-Zahid was made to squat on the road and hit on the head several times, after which he was blindfolded and taken away.
-The Police have refused to register a complaint.
-The organization has been protesting his abduction ever since.
-The organization also called for a nationwide strike in April 2014, which was supported by all Baloch nationalist parties.
+Allah Nazar Baloch, the one-time founder of the organization is now the commander of the Balochistan Liberation Front (BLF), which wages an ethno-nationalist armed struggle for the state's liberation.

+The organisation has been protesting his abduction ever since.
+The organisation also called for a nationwide strike in April 2014, which was supported by all Baloch nationalist parties.
 Many towns in Balochistan observed a shut down.
 Activist Latif Johar went on a hunger strike, which he called off after 46 days at the behest of human rights activist Mir Mohammad Ali Talpur.
 The organization has also approached the UN High Commissioner for Human Rights asking him to intervene with the Pakistan government and secure the release of Zahid Baloch.
-According to Al Jazeera, Zahid's abduction is only the latest among a long list of abductions of BSO–Azad's leadership, which represent the Pakistani state's attempt to suppress the independence movement.
+According to Al Jazeera, Zahid's abduction is only the latest among a long list of abductions of BSO – Azad's leadership, which represent the Pakistani state's attempt to suppress the independence movement.
 Most that are abducted remain missing, others are tortured and killed before the corpses are dumped in the country.

 In November 2015, Karima Baloch went to Canada as a refugee.
 She said that she escaped a Pakistani military attack on the town of Tump and stayed underground for nearly a year before arriving in Toronto.
 It was reported that she intended to apply for refugee status in Canada.
-Karima attended the Amnesty International's 'Rights for Rights' event to raise awareness of the world community on the abductions and disappearances in Balochistan.
+Karima attended Amnesty International's "Rights for Rights" event to raise awareness of the world community on the abductions and disappearances in Balochistan.
 Karima Baloch was last seen alive on 20 December 2020.
-On 22 December, the 37-year-old activist was found dead in Toronto.
+On 22 December 2020, the 37-year-old activist was found dead in Toronto.